datagalaxy-lab/datagalaxy-toolbox/README.md

   3. `copy-links` (this command will fail if you haven't copied all the objects before)
 - All module copy commands will fail if the source objects have a custom technology value that do not exist in the target clientspace (there is no issue if you run the module copy in the same clientspace).
 As a consequence, we suggest that you run `copy-technologies` before copying modules.
 - All copy module commands will fail if the source objects have a custom tag value that do not exist in the target clientspace (there is no issue if you run the module copy in the same clientspace).
 As a consequence, we suggest that you run `copy-attributes` before copying modules.
-- If you have a versioned workspace (source or target), please enter the according option with `--version-target` and/or `--version-target`.
+- If you have a versioned workspace (source or target), please enter the according option with `--version-source` and/or `--version-target`.

 ## Installation